 Know What You Want And What You Don’t Want

-The worst comment I heard from a client was “I’m not sure what I want.”
+The worst comment I ever heard from a client was “I’m not sure what I want.”
 The second she said that I saw bright flashing yellow lights and heard a voice over a blow horn telling me to run!
 It’s almost impossible for a designer to create a logo, website, or any visuals when they have no idea what you want.
 Really take some time and figure out what you want before going through a rebrand.
 Make a private board on Pinterest and pin images that you are drawn to.
 Then write a little note in the comments about what attracts you to that image and more importantly how does it make you feel.

 Rebranding can feel scary but it’s so worth it (especially when it’s consistent with your goals).
 If you read through this post and feel it’s time for a rebrand, head over to Makeover Your Brand to see what we can do for you.